SkyWest Airlines: Business model

-The vast majority of SkyWest's contracts are fixed-fee, with partner airlines paying a set amount for each flight operated, regardless of the number of passengers carried.
-The remaining 7% of flights are operated under a pro-rate contract, with SkyWest assuming all costs, setting fares, retaining all revenue from non-connecting passengers, and splitting the fares of connecting passengers on a pro-rated basis with the partner airline.
-SkyWest currently operates on a pro-rate basis on 68 routes across 10 hubs through agreements with American Airlines, Delta Air Lines, and United Airlines.
+Approximately 87% of SkyWest's flights operate under capacity purchase agreements.
+Under a capacity purchase agreement, the partner airline generally pays a fixed-fee for each departure, flight hour (measured from takeoff to landing, excluding taxi time) and block hour (measured from takeoff to landing, including taxi time) and an amount per aircraft in service each month with additional incentives based on completion of flights, on-time performance and other operating metrics.
+The remaining 13% of flights are operated under a pro-rate agreement, with SkyWest assuming all costs, setting fares, retaining all revenue from non-connecting passengers, and splitting the fares of connecting passengers on a pro-rated basis with the partner airline.
+SkyWest currently operates on a pro-rate agreement with United Airlines utilizing approximately 25 CRJ200 aircraft, and with Delta Air Lines utilizing 16 CRJ700/CRJ550 aircraft and 1 CRJ900 aircraft.

-As of early 2021, SkyWest operates to 50 smaller cities that are subsidized under the federal governments' Essential Air Service program.
+As of early 2021, SkyWest operates in 50 smaller cities that are subsidized under the federal government's Essential Air Service program.
 36 are served under the United Express brand and 14 under the Delta Connection brand.
-Service to four other airports in Wyoming are subsidized by the state of Wyoming and operate under the United Express brand.
+The state of Wyoming subsidizes service to four other airports in Wyoming and operates under the United Express brand.
 All subsidized routes are flown with Bombardier CRJ200 regional jets.

-Business trends

-Performance figures for SkyWest Airlines are fully incorporated into the accounts of its parent company, SkyWest, Inc.

-Figures that are available for SkyWest Airlines alone (referred to as 'SkyWest Airlines segment' data in the Group accounts), are shown below (as at year ending December 31):